LangsterGA/test/README.md

 ![GoData](/images/ToolBoxAnime.gif)

 ## Toolbox prerequisites
-A Go.Data outbreak administrator must add you as a user to Go.Data and provide you the information below.
+A Go.Data outbreak administrator must add you as a user to Go.Data and provide you the information in the first four bullets below.
 Currently, the toolbox works with server-based installations of Go.Data.
 - ***Go.Data URL***: The URL of your server where Go.Data is, for example: "https://godata.moh.org/"
 - ***Username***: The email address you use as a user name to access Go.Data (the administrator sets this in Go.Data)
 - ***Password***: The password you use to access Go.Data - if you are using the password for the first time, log into the Go.Data URL in a browser and you will be prompted to change your password.
 Then use the new password with this toolbox.
 If you don't do that step - the tool may not function.